-Way back in the day before I ever worked in the car audio field as a professional in the field, I tinkered with audio in the used cars I owned over the years.
-I didn’t know much and like a lot of people, I struggled trying to figure out how to do things.
+Way back in the day before I ever worked in the car audio field as a professional, I tinkered with audio in the used cars I owned over the years.
+Like a lot of people, I struggled trying to figure out how to do things.

 Along the way I learned some hard lessons.
 It turned out I also learned a number of reasons why you should install your own car stereo system.

 Installing your own car stereo equipment is really beneficial and I’ve written a solid list of reasons why.
-So let’s dig in – I’ve got quite a bit to share with you.
+Read on to find out why!

 1. You learn to be self-sufficient